mattchan/wp_runkeeper_button/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-Add a simple RunKeeper button to the top of your posts.
+Adds a RunKeeper Healthy button to the top of single posts.

 == Description ==

-Adds a RunKeeper Healthy button to prepended to the post content.
+Adds a RunKeeper Healthy button prepended to single post content.
+The Healthy button is loaded directly from RunKeeper.

 == Installation ==